 First and foremost, I teach at Cal Poly Pomona.
 One of the best undergraduate institutions and political science programs in the nation.
 I am both proud and fortunate to be a Bronco and involved in the lives of young budding minds.

 In 2017, I was elected president of the American Political Science Association’s Latino Caucus.
 I was also named a Faculty Leader Fellow at RAND.
 Currently, I chair the Undergraduate Research Faculty Advisory Council at Cal Poly Pomona.
 In the past, I was named Outstanding Faculty Advisor for the College of Letters, Arts, and Social Sciences at Cal Poly.
 I am also a Ford Foundation Fellow.

 I attempt to do fun things in my free time.
-I like to travel, I like the outdoors, and I like to eat.
-The picture to the right is on the Kalalau Trail, a 22-mile, round-trip journey to one of the most secluded beaches in the world.
-I may have sprained my ankle hiking along these cliffs.
-I ran the Santa Barbara International Marathon in November 2010 without significant training.
+I like to travel, I like to exercise.
+I like the outdoors, I like to eat.
+The picture ab is on above is on the Kalalau Trail, a 22-mile, round-trip journey to one of the most secluded beaches in the world.
+I ran the Santa Barbara International Marathon without significant training.

 To find out more about my work, teaching and researching, click through the links above.